TaraTheBloke/leave-requester/README.md

 # leave-requester
-Mini web project for graduate training
+Mini web project for graduate training.
+Java-based and built on Spring Boot.